 (Note: The syllabus is now semi-finalized for 2020 but will change as needed)

 For Spring 2020, the course’s lectures have been pre-recorded and you may watch at your own pace.
-There are no in person meetings.
-Every other week (see Syllabus for schedule), we will meet synchronoly via Zoom online meeting for sections/labs.
+While there are no in person meetings, every other week we will meet synchronoly via Zoom online meeting for sections/labs (see Syllabus for schedule).
+Attendance at synchronous sections is mandatory and you will expected to be up-to-date with the previous week’s lecture (and previous lectures).

 Online via Zoom

 By appointment.
-We encourage you to email the staff to schedule an online meeting, or if you would like to chat!
+We encourage you to email the staff to schedule an online meeting if you would like to chat!

 This is a practical, introductory course that gives a fast-paced overview of a broad range of topics related to contemporary digital media.
 The course aims to equip students with an understanding of the basics of exposure and composition which are vital for the closely related fields of digital photography and digital cinematography.
 Topics also include fundamental lighting techniques, video technology, video production processes with practical exercises in each stage of the workflow, audio production, video compression, and distribution.
 Beyond traditional digital media, the course also addresses the fundamentals of computer-based digital media design through software (via basic web development).